Pen Y Fan – Climbing, Hiking & Mountaineering

 I will be visiting Wales in mid July 2012 and would like to walk to the summit of Pen Y Fan Mountain.
 I will be accompanied by my wife and two daughters aged 11 and 15 years.
 We are all novice with regards to mountains however physically fit.
 Would appreciate details from where to start the walk up the mountain, duration to and from, and the level of difficulty for a family.
 I will be driving a car and would therefore like to know the best car-park for the vehicle before heading to the mountain.

-Click here to submit your own climbing note for Pen Y Fan
+Click here to read 1 more climbing note for Pen Y Fan or submit your own

 Select Pen Y Fan Location Map Detail: